mikew123/rc25_ws/README.md

 - If cone is not detected or lost detetction at waypoint go to points close by (say +-5M) if no cone is found go to next waypoint
 - Avoid obstacles while "manually" searching in movement pattern for the cone
 - Convert nodes to LifeCycle
+- Manage modified coneslayer ROS package better, maybe add to the rc25 workspace and/or make a fork and clean up mods and submit for inclusion in github.

 ## Simulation?
 - Create simulation model